Vittor-Javidan/EarthLog/docs/backlog.md

     - Project Area reference

 - Map:
+    - implement a markers placement on map for <Pictures /> and <Measurements />
     - Implement filters to hide or show samples on Map Project Scope

 - Server Rules: